-Have you ever seen a Merle French Bulldog?
-They are very popular due to their playful nature.
+As we all know Merle French Bulldog are very popular due to their playful nature.
 Also, the small size of these cute dogs makes people fall in love with them.
 They are known as merle French bulldog because these French bulldogs’ skin coat contains a merle pattern.
 Sometimes they also have blue eyes that make them look stunning.
 Their unique appearance, rarity, and expensive price tag have made people crazy about this dog, which is why many people are talking about this dog.
 So, let’s discuss in detail about these dogs.

 What Makes A Merle French Bulldog different From A Regular French Bulldog?

 A merle French bulldog has a merle pattern (different patches and stripes) on its skin, while the other one has a solid color coat.
 That’s the one major difference; you can easily identify this dog by looking at its skin coat.
 Merle is a genetic condition that results in different coat patterns.
 Moreover, a merle French bulldog can have blue eyes while the regular one has brown eyes.
 This genetic condition mainly affects the coat; however, it can also affect these dogs’ eyes, which can make these dogs’ eyes color light blue.

 Can These Dogs be Double Merle?

 Of course, they can be double merle.
 If both French bulldog parents are merle and they breed together, then there are 25% chances that their puppy litter will be double merle.
 Double merle means inheriting the merle genes two times.
 Double merle doesn’t mean that the dog will have double patches or stripes.
 In fact, double merle dogs have a completely white coat with few color marks.
 This condition can be dangerous, as there are many chances that the newborn double merle dog will be deaf, blind, or both.

 How is a Merle French Bulldog Born?